 So What’s All This Going to Cost

 You can purchase a properly equipped laptop to offline edit like the Dell Precision M6800, HP ZBook 17 or Apple 15-inch MacBook Pro Retina Display for less than $3,500.
-Combine that with a 7200rpm USB 3.0 or Thunderbolt hard drive that costs around $150 and you're ready to edit offline.
+Combine that with a 7200rpm USB 3.0 hard drive or Thunderbolt hard drive that costs around $150 and you're ready to edit offline.
 You could probably find a desktop solution for even less.

 For online editing, you’ll need a custom configured or custom built system that tends to range from about $8,000 and up.
 There are many companies offering custom Macs and PCs for editing.
 HP has partnered with RED on the HP Z820 RED Edition which has built in RED card readers.
 Of course, if you're a little hardware savvy, you can build your own system and save thousands.